-A subcutaneous abscess is a manifestation of a spectrum of soft tissue skin infection which includes cellulitis and necrotising fasciitis.
+A subcutaneous abscess is a manifestation of a spectrum of soft tissue skin infection which includes cellulitis and necrotizing fasciitis.
 It is a form of abscess which lies within the dermis and subdermal cutaneous layers.
 Along with dental abscesses, subcutaneous abscesses are the most common site for abscess formation.

 Patients typically present with an acute or subacute history of a focal swelling or lump in the affected skin with accompanying signs of cellulitis.
-If there is bacteraemia patient may present with systemic signs of sepsis such as fever, rigors, and raised inflammatory markers.
+If there is bacteremia patient may present with systemic signs of sepsis such as fever, rigors, and raised inflammatory markers.

 Skin abscesses are overwhelmingly caused by bacteria which spread into the subcutaneous tissues through breaches in the epidermis.
 Streptococcus has traditionally been the most common pathogen.
 Fungal abscesses are rare.
 In some cases sterile abscess formation has been described where a irritant drug or substance is injected into the skin, resulting in aseptic inflammation and abscess formation.